DosFox1/128-512-Plus-Pico-Analogue-Board/README.md

 (https://github.com/DosFox1/Sony-SND-THT-Replacement/tree/main), or if a board is installed that requires off board -5v to be regulated (such as an SE)
 In normal operation, the -5v regulator and pads are not needed, and can be DNF'd (Do Not Fit).

-3) optional potential divider - the original scan converter does call for the use of a standard voltage level shifter, it was found that the 128/512/Plus appear to output a signal that was lower than what the level shifter expected, resulting in the system not working.
+3) Optional potential divider - the original scan converter does call for the use of a standard voltage level shifter, it was found that the 128/512/Plus appear to output a signal that was lower than what the level shifter expected, resulting in the system not working.
 Further investigation reveals that the output from the board is in the region of 3.8v - which is in the limits of the Pico.
 However, current limiting resistors have been added, and if so desired, additional resistors can be added (or diodes!) for added protection.
 This is a VDEV1 unit, so extra protection may be added for the next iteration.

   Your mileage may vary!

 5) Speaker pin header - the speaker output is routed to a separate pin header, to make it easier to add an external speaker.